Your Cart is Currently Empty

 210-504-6698 | Ships FREE in 48 hrs | Lifetime Guarantee | Buy Now Pay Later Options

 When considering the types of leather used in products today, it is our goal to give you the best information to make an educated purchase.

 Ultimately, it is up to you and your budget.
 Better leather and construction costs more than bad leather and poor construction.

 Sometimes the difference is based on personal taste.
 Other times, confusing marketing or unfamiliar terms can lead you to pay more for an inferior bag.

-We mentioned corrected-grain leather in our top-grain vs. full-grain article.
+We mentioned corrected-grain leather in our top-grain vs. full-grain article (also learn the difference in genuine leather vs full grain leather).
 This type of finish can also be referred to as genuine leather.

 Here’s where confusion slaps you in the face.
 “Genuine” leather, or corrected-grain leather, refers to leather that has had an artificial or faux grain applied to the surface.
 Dyes and paints are often used to make the pattern mimic snake, alligator, or other exotic species.

 Genuine leather can also refer to split leather.
 Split leather means that the hide has been cut crossways with a machine that separates the top grain from the suede.

 Think of this process as taking apart a sandwich.
 The top bread is removed (top grain).
 The bottom bread is removed (suede).
 The middle section may be what is referred to as genuine.

 The term is way to general to know for sure.
 Just be aware this “cut” is not the best leather.
 Don’t expect the product to last.